pacien/ninja/README.md

 3. In the Chrome browser, go to chrome://chrome/extensions/
 4. Turn on Developer mode.
 5. Load unpacked extension... and browse to your cloned master branch.
-6. Copy Ninja app ID.
+6. Copy Ninja app ID from the Extensions page under the app name.
 7. On Windows:
     Click Start menu icon and type regedit
     Browse to HKEY_CURRENT_USER/Software/Motorola Mobility/Ninja Local Cloud/Options